NYUDataBootcamp/Book/pandas-intro.md

 ---

-We're ready now to look at some data.
+We're finally ready now to look at some data.
 Lots of data.
-You will need an **internet connection** for much of it.
+You will need an **internet connection** for many of our examples.

-You may recall that our typical program consists of data input, data management, and graphics.
-We'll spend most of our time here on the first -- data input -- but touch briefly on the second and third.
-More concretely, we explain how to get spreadsheet data into Python.
-We'll review how  Python uses collections of tools or plug-ins called **packages** to address a wide range of applications:  data management (**Pandas**), graphics (Matplotlib), and many other things.
+In this lecture, we have two goals:
+1. Introduce you to the basic types we will use for data analysis throughout the rest of this course: `DataFrames` and `Series`.
+2. Teach you some of the functions that we will use to read data (both from your own computer and from the internet).

+Recall that our typical program will consist of data input, data management, and graphics creation.
+The package being introduced in this lecture, `pandas`, will allow us to do all of these things -- Though eventually as we make more complicated graphics, we will need to use other packages such as: `matplotlib`, `seaborn`, `plotly`, etc...

-The Pandas package is (even) more **[high-level](https://en.wikipedia.org/wiki/High-level_programming_language)** than core Python in the sense of putting a lot of the programming details out the way.
+It is worth noting that the `pandas` package could be considered more **[high-level](https://en.wikipedia.org/wiki/High-level_programming_language)** than core Python in the sense of putting a lot of the programming details out the way.
 That makes it both easier to use -- lots of things are automated -- but in some cases also a bit more mysterious.
-All together, though, it's an incredibly powerful collection of data tools.
+All together, though, it's an incredibly powerful collection of data tools which will make your life throughout this class much easier.

 ## Reminders